 - Potential new volunteers are asked to wait until they have attended Bethel six months before applying.
 Exceptions can be made in some cases, using an enhanced reference process.

-- Once all references have been checked and the Police Check has been handed in (it’s good for three years), you are then cleared for ministry.
+- Once all references have been checked and the Police Check has been completed, you are then cleared for ministry; in some instances you may be able to start serving before the paperwork is completed.
 The church will contact you at various intervals to remind you about training and/or needing to update your paperwork/police check.

 Serve in the City